-BVB emerged victorious when the two sides did battle in the semi-finals of last season's competition and will hope for the same outcome at the last eight stage this time around
+BVB emerged victorious when the two sides did battle in the semi-finals of last season's Champions League and will hope for the same outcome in the last eight this time around

 Jurgen Klopp is not surprised to be facing familiar foes Real Madrid in the Champions League quarter-finals.

 The Bundesliga outfit were drawn against the Spanish giants in the knockout rounds for the second year in succession at Friday's draw, following on from their semi-final meeting last season.

 Dortmund were victorious in that tie, with Robert Lewandowski inspiring them to a 4-1 first-leg win before they lost 2-0 at the Bernabeu to progress 4-3 on aggregate.

 It was the second time the Germans had got the better of Madrid last season, after taking four points off them in the group stages of the competition, and Klopp stressed his belief that the cream always rises to the top in the Champions League.

 "It's a good draw," he told the club's official website.
 "If you repeatedly qualify for the round of the last eight teams in Europe, you just have to expect that there are just more frequent pairings - as in this case.

 "We're thrilled with this challenge and will try to use our small chance.
 The fact we play first in Madrid, can be an advantage.

 "It is certainly not the time now to raise the white flag."